CartoDB/bigmetadata/docs/source/validation.rst

 * Are tables and columns being added to the ``observatory.obs_table`` and ``observatory.obs_column`` metadata tables?

-Provided :ref:`tasks.util.TableTask` and `tasks.util.ColumnTask` classes were
+Provided :ref:`tasks.util.TableTask` and :ref:`tasks.util.ColumnTask` classes were
 executed, it's wise to jump into the database and check to make sure entries were made in those tables.